Corporate Parenting Advocacy Panel – Terms of Reference

 4.4 The theme of each panel meeting will rotate between Partners groups to give opportunity to address key issues in their area, for example SiLSiP, social workers, health, education etc.

 4.5 The Corporate Parenting Advocacy Panel welcomes the input and support of all Councillors.

 6. REPORTING MECHANISMS

-6.1 The Corporate Parenting Panel will meet every four months and hold an annual conference to celebrate looked after children’s successes and stimulate further improvements to the service.
+6.1 The Corporate Parenting Advocacy Panel will meet quarterly, including an annual forum on a key issue relating to children looked after to which all partners and representatives shall be invited.
 The normal rules for a quorum for Panel meetings shall apply.

-6.2 The Panel will have no direct decision-making powers but will make recommendations where appropriate to the Executive.
+6.2 The Panel will have no direct decision-making powers but will make recommendations where appropriate to the appropriate decision maker or body.